vishvas-2000/Flappybird/README.md

 A replica of the flappy bird we've all played in our childhood.

-I downloaded the png images of pipes and bird and background for flappybird from  https://github.com/clear-code-projects/FlappyBird_Python/tree/master/assets.

-i first created the the game. then made and environment from it . for creating environment i took refrence from this video https://www.youtube.com/watch?v=ZxXKISVkH6Y.
+Firstly I replicated the the game in python using PyGame.
+Then created a custom environment to run it in a simulation .
+For creating environment I took refrence from this video https://www.youtube.com/watch?v=ZxXKISVkH6Y.
+I downloaded the images and sounds required for flappybird from  https://github.com/clear-code-projects/FlappyBird_Python/tree/master/assets.

-After this i created DQNAgent class for the agents.
+Then for the training part I've used machine learning to be more precise reinforcement learning.
+I created DQNAgent class for the agents.
 And finally call all the above functions to training the agents.
-I got suffiently good results after 150 episodes give or take. but it was unbeatable after 189 episodes of game.
+I got suffiently good results after approx 150 episodes, but it was unbeatable after appox.
+200 episodes of game.